Transpension: The Right Adjoint to the Pi-type: Conclusion

 \section{Conclusion}

 To summarize, the transpension type can be defined in a broad class of presheaf models and generalizes previous internalization operators.
 For now, we only present an extensional type system without an algorithmic typing judgement.
 The major hurdles towards producing an intensional version with decidable type-checking, are the following: \begin{itemize} \item We need to decide equality of 2-cells.
-Solutions may exist in the literature on higher-dimensional rewriting. \item If we want the substitution modality to reduce (\cref{rem:compute-wknsym}), we need to solve the following problem: when $\hat a = \modify{\tf o}{\wknsym\,\sigma}{a}$ definitionally, then we need to infer $a$ up to definitional equality from $\hat a$ in order to $\beta$-reduce the $\name{let}$-rule for $\Modifynovar{\wknsym\,\sigma}{A}$. \item We need a syntax-directed way to close the section computation rules of $\Phi$ (\cref{fig:phi}) and transpension elimination (\cref{sec:structure}) under substitution. \item We need to decide whether a proposition is true.
-This problem has been dealt with in special cases, e.g. in implementations of cubical type theory \cite{agda-cubical}. \end{itemize}
+Solutions may exist in the literature on higher-dimensional rewriting.
+Alternatively, we need to extend MTT with a language to reason about 2-cell equality \cite{abstract-mtt-lc}. \item The substitution modality should ideally reduce like ordinary substitution. \Cref{rem:compute-wknsym} explores what is needed for this to work. \item We need a syntax-directed way to close the section computation rules of $\Phi$ (\cref{fig:phi}) and transpension elimination (\cref{sec:structure}) under substitution, but see \cref{rem:close-subst}. \item We need to be able to decide whether the boundary predicate, or any similar predicate about shape variables such as $\idtp \IX i 0$ in cubical type theory, is true.
+This problem has been dealt with in special cases, e.g. in implementations of cubical type theory \cite{agda-cubical}. \end{itemize} Applications include all applications (discussed in \cref{sec:intro}) of the presheaf internalization operators recovered from the transpension type in \cref{sec:recover}.
+Moreover, our modal approach to shape variables via multipliers allows the inclusion of Pinyo and Kraus's twisted prism functor \cite{pinyo-twisted} as a semantics of an interval variable, which we believe is an important advancement towards higher-dimensional directed type theory.